 - A one-page narrative description of the significant aspects of the nominee's career.

 - Curriculum vitae or resume listing educational background, positions held, publications, patents, awards, honors, activities and OSA offices held.

 - Four letters of reference (i.e., 4 is both the minimum and the maximum).
 Diversity of support is preferred; not all letters of recommendation should come from the nominee's institution.
 The nominator may not serve as a reference.
 The nominator should request the letters, which are submitted using BEAM, OSA's the Awards and Honors system, prior to the submission deadline.

 Nominations should be specific about the achievements for which the award is proposed.
-Clear, concise information about the accomplishments of the nominee is more useful than extensive materials.
+Clear, concise information about the accomplishments and impact of the nominee is more useful than extensive materials.
 Excessive documentation will not be distributed to the selection committee.
 Incomplete nominations will be returned or held for consideration when complete.

 |Paul F. Forman Team Engineering Excellence Award